Penis Curvature Causes

-In Peyronie’s disease, a disorder of penile curvature, a scar or plaque develops under the skin within tissue called the tunica albuginea of the penis.
-This is not a plaque that develops outside or inside of the tunica albuginea, but is a change of a portion of the tunica albuginea itself.
+Peyronie’s disease causes penile curvature because of the development of a scar or plaque under the skin.
+This scarring or plaque occurs within tissue called the tunica albuginea of the penis (see previous section for additional penis anatomy information).
+This plaque does not develop outside or near the tunica albuginea, but is actually a change of a portion of the tunica albuginea itself.

-This scar is not elastic like normal tissue and this inability of a portion of the penis to stretch during an erection is what causes penile curvature.
-Consider the example of a rubber balloon.
+Consider the example of a rubber water balloon.
 When the balloon is filled with water, it becomes longer, wider, and more firm (picture below on the right).
-When a penis becomes erect, instead of water, blood fills the penis and instead of rubber, there is tunica albuginea.
-As blood fills the space inside the tunica albuginea, the penis gets longer, wider, and more firm.
-Now, imagine if it were possible to replace the rubber along one side of the balloon with inelastic plastic.
-Then, when filled the side that contains plastic will not expand as much as the all-rubber side..
-This will lead to a curvature towards the side that contains the plastic.
+When a penis becomes erect, instead of water, blood fills the penis.
+Instead of filling a balloon made of rubber, blood fills the tunica albuginea.
+As blood fills the space inside of the tunica albuginea, the penis gets longer, wider, and more firm.

 Dupeytren’s Contracture associated with Peyronie’s Disease

 A patient with bilateral Dupeytren’s and Peyronie’s Disease

 Lederhose disease in a patient with Peyronie’s Disease

 It is important that our patients understand that if they have Peyronie’s Disease, it is generally not because of something they did or did not do, and that while the Peyronie’s Disease cause may not be known, the penile curvature treatment is what matters most to our patients.